mikljohansson/mbot-vision/README.md

 # MBot Vision

 Equip your [Makeblock mBot](https://www.makeblock.com/) with a cheap ESP32-CAM which uses machine learning to locate objects you train it to.
 The included example will make the mBot see and chase after colored balls!

 You can make it recognize other object types by recording some videos and retraining.
-The [model/](model/) folder contains a PyTorch -> TFlite-micro training pipeline.
+The [model/](model/) folder contains a dataset creation and model training pipeline.
 You can record your own videos and photos and drop them into the dataset folder to train on.

 The ESP32 communicates the object location to the mBot using a simple PWM encoding.
 This ensure it can be read from the kids-friendly Scratch / Blocks programming IDE.
 For example